 How to Host The Best Birthday Party….EVER!

-This is a claim that many FEC’s make.
+This is a claim that many FECs make.
 What makes your parties special and unique?
 This is one of the most important days of your kids’ year.
 As a parent, you want to make it the best party ever.
-As a parent myself, I understand how important this day is.
-You really want your kid to feel special, and there really is a bit of a competitive nature about birthday parties at school.
+As a parent myself, I understand the importance of this day.
+You really want your child to feel special, and there is a certain competitive nature to birthday parties at school.
 “Well, Jill’s parents rented a suite at a hotel, and there was a juggler, ponies, etc. What are we going to do for MY birthday, MOM?”

 There is a lot of pressure on both the kids and the parents to create an above-and-beyond experience.
 What are we doing in the entertainment industry to help parents ease that pressure?
 Have you educated your staff on what these parents are feeling in terms of pressure and expectations when they are booking these parties?
-Many younger staff who do not have kids are not aware of how these parents are feeling or how to react to these feelings and guests.
+Many younger staff members who do not have children are unaware of how these parents are feeling or how to react to their feelings and guests.

 Selling the Experience, Not Just the Attractions